ShanaySharif/Currency-Exchanger/README.md

     -   All errors will be routed to the DOM and read on the page.
     -   If 404 error:
         -   Check that the API_KEY variable in your .env file has no trailing whitespace or any punctuation.
 This includes no semicolon at the end of declaration.
-        -   Check that your API key/access code from ---- is valid.
+        -   Check that your API key/access code from (https://openweathermap.org/api)is valid.
         -   Try generating the GET request in an API development/testing app or in your browser URL:<br>

 -   Ensure dotenv is installed
     -   In your Terminal enter `npm install dotenv-webpack@2.0.0 --save-dev`

 ## **Known Bugs**
+- Error message displays after user hits the submit button.

 ## **License**